NVIDIA/NeMo-Agent-Toolkit-UI/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+The application will be available at the proxy port configured in your `PORT` environment variable (default: `http://localhost:3000`)

+> **Important:** Check terminal startup logs for the actual web application URL (e.g., `http://localhost:3000`).
+If the configured port conflicts, an alternate port will be assigned.
+Do not access the internal Next.js port directly (default: 3099) as API and WebSocket communication will fail.

 #### Docker Deployment